chqzeng/-chqzeng.github.io/index.md

 ## Image processing

 <details >
 ### Image fusion

- with two datasets: one covers spatial details but only have 6 bands/"colors", another measure ground points but have 100+ bands, how can we estimate a dataset with spatial details and 100+ bands at the same time?
+Q: with two datasets: one covers spatial details but only have 6 bands/"colors", another measure ground points but have 100+ bands, how can we estimate a dataset with spatial details and 100+ bands at the same time?
+A: use bayesian missing data impemutation approach

  <table border="0">
  <tr>